Chu Chunqiu

-Xu Guixiang (徐贵祥 (徐貴祥, Xú Guìxiáng); born 27 December 1959), better known by his pen name Chǔ Chūnqiū (楚春秋), is a Chinese novelist.
+Xu Guixiang (徐贵祥 (徐貴祥, Xú Guìxiáng); born 27 December 1959), better known by his pen name Chu Chunqiu (楚春秋), is a Chinese novelist.
 Xu was a member of the 7th, 8th, 12th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 Xu was born in Huoqiu County, Anhui in December 1959.
 In 1978, Xu left Anhui to Henan, where he was drafted into the People's Liberation Army and served for 16 years.

 Xu graduated from People's Liberation Army Arts College in 1991, where he majored in literature.

 In 1994, Xu was transferred to People's Liberation Army Publishing House.
 Xu later joined the China Writers Association in 1998.